List of Doctors characters introduced in 2023: Kirsty Millar

 Kirsty Millar, portrayed by Kiruna Stamell, made her first appearance on 11 January 2023.
 She is introduced as a receptionist at the Mill Health Centre following the dismissal of former receptionist Valerie Pitman (Sarah Moyle).
-In her first scene, she reconciles with Ruhma Carter (Bharti Patel), who she has known for years due to working with her at St. Phils Hospital.
+In her first scene, she meets with Ruhma Carter (Bharti Patel), who she has known for years due to working with her at St. Phils Hospital.
 Ruhma has high praise for Kirsty, informing the staff at the Mill how experienced she is.
 Speaking of her first episode, What's on TV wrote that Kirsty would divide the existing staff due to her "forthright manner".
-On her BBC profile, Kirsty was described as an "organised, loving, opinionated" character that "doesn’t suffer fools".
+On her BBC profile, Kirsty was described as an "organised, loving, opinionated" character that "doesn't suffer fools".
 It also stated that her reason for coming to the Mill was to seek a new life.
-TVTimes wrote that thirty-something Kirsty would surprise the staff; Bear Sylvester "quickly realises she isn't backwards in coming forwards" when she immediately demands a new reception desk due to her dwarfism, while Emma Reid (Dido Miles) is "thrown" when Kirsty intercepts and takes over between herself and an angry patient.
+TVTimes wrote that thirty-something Kirsty would surprise the staff; Bear Sylvester (Dex Lee) "quickly realises she isn't backwards in coming forwards" when she immediately demands a new reception desk due to her dwarfism, while Emma Reid (Dido Miles) is "thrown" when Kirsty intercepts and takes over between herself and an angry patient.

 What's on TV also teased the imminent arrivals of her husband and son, Rich (Richard Atwill) and Ollie (Isaac Benn).
 Simon Timblick of What to Watch confirmed that Kirsty's home life would be a focal point of her first storyline in the series.
 She is shown to not want to be with Rich anymore and a week into her time on Doctors, she tells him to pack his belongings and leave.
 She also has difficulties with Ollie reluctantly joining the army.
 Inside Soap also hinted that Kirsty and fellow receptionist Scarlett Kiernan (Kia Pegg) would have a workplace dispute when the pair "rub each other up the wrong way".
+However, a friendship between the pair is eventually developed when Kirsty invites Scarlett to live with her.